homehistorycanacollunitsindex

 2. Revisions of Pipunculidae.
 Currently working on revisions of the Nearctic Eudorylini fauna and the Australasian fauna that I have yet to publish on.

 3. Revisions of Syrphidae.
-Currently working on revisions of Nearctic Chrysotoxum (with Daniele Sommagio) and Cheilosia.
+Currently working on many revisions, including Nearctic Chrysotoxum and several Australian taxa.

-5. Phylogeny of Pipunculidae (Diptera) (in collaboration with Christian Kehlmaier, Marc De Meyer and José Rafael).
+4. Phylogeny of Pipunculidae (Diptera) (in collaboration with Behnam Motamedinia and Christian Kehlmaier).
 Over 150 species of Pipunculidae will be included in this multi-gene analysis.

 Graduate Opportunities